psylinux/ranch-server/ansible/README.md

 ranch-server/
 ├─ ansible/
 │  ├─ inventory.ini         # where your server lives
-│  ├─ vars.yml              # your variables (user, domain, email, key)
+│  ├─ vars.yml              # your variables (user, domain, email, key).
+You can override ssh_pubkey at runtime.
 │  └─ site.yml              # the playbook
 ├─ cloud-init/              # (optional) original cloud-init files └─ README.md                # this file